blockchainscorpion/Grants-Program/applications/Fractio.md

 # Polymesh Association Grant Proposal

-> This document will be part of the terms and conditions of your agreement and therefore needs to contain all the required information about the project.
-Don't remove any of the mandatory parts presented in bold letters or as headlines!
-Lines starting with a `>` (such as this one) can be removed.
->

 - **Project Name:** Fractio
 - **Team Name:** Fractio
 - **Payment Address:** Polymesh (POLYX) payment address.
 Please also specify the currency.
 - **Level:** 1

-> ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
-Please keep them safe.*

 ## Project Overview :page_facing_up: